Artificial Hip Joint (Hip Replacement): What are the Main Risks?

 Benefits of good patient education:

-• Reduction of anxiety and uncertainty: Those who know what to expect can mentally prepare better for the surgery and subsequent rehabilitation.
+- Reduction of fear and uncertainty: Who knows what to expect can mentally better prepare for the operation and subsequent rehabilitation.

-• Better postoperative cooperation: Patients who are informed about physiotherapeutic measures, movement restrictions and the correct handling of the prosthesis can actively participate in their healing process.
+- Better postoperative cooperation: Patients who are informed about physiotherapeutic measures, movement restrictions and the proper handling of the prosthesis can actively participate in their healing process.

-• Avoiding complications: By knowing risk factors such as infections, dislocations, or thrombosis, patients can consistently implement preventive measures.
+- Avoidance of complications: Through knowledge of risk factors such as infections, dislocations or thromboses patients can implement preventive measures more consistently.

-• Long-term therapeutic success: Those who load their hip prosthesis correctly and adhere to the recommendations of doctors and physiotherapists will benefit in the long term from better function and longevity of the prosthesis.
+- Long-term therapeutic success: Patients who correctly load their hip prosthesis and follow the recommendations of doctors and physiotherapists benefit in the long term from better function and durability of the prosthesis.

 The education should therefore not only include information about the surgical procedure itself, but also about the optimal preparation, rehabilitation and long-term handling of the artificial hip joint.
 The doctor-patient dialogue is an essential part of the treatment process, as well-informed patients suffer less frequently from complications and are overall more satisfied with the treatment outcome.